 Avoid having too many people reporting the same information!
 Responsible persons in order of precedence are:

-- 1. EAP Site Emergency Coordinator.
-(SEC)

-- Should collect ESRs from the ECs and deliver.

-- 2. EAP Emergency Coordinator.
+- EAP Emergency Coordinator.
 (EC)

-- If there is no Site Emergency Coordinator for a building, the EC collects the ESR from his or her Floor Wardens.
+- o EC collects the ESR from his or her Floor Wardens.

-- 3. Alternate Emergency Coordinator.
+- Alternate Emergency Coordinator.

 - Same as above.

 - Designated Floor Warden.
 (FW)

-If there are no SECs or ECs the FW should deliver the ESR
+- o If there are no ECs the FW should deliver the ESR

-NOTE: If you are in an emergency or disaster, and the position above yours is not filled, you may need to fill in and assume those responsibilities.
+^{} If you are in an emergency or disaster, and the position above yours is not filled, you may need to fill in and assume those responsibilities.